Looking for a holiday gift idea for those youngsters in your life?

 “For those older teens who have income, it certainly is not a bad thing, but I don’t think there’s a need to rush our teens and preteens into thinking about retirement savings,” she says.

-Given the rapidly rising costs of a college education, getting started on saving for it with a tax-advantaged 529 plan is a great way to start the new year.
+Given the rapidly rising costs of a college education, getting started on saving for it with a tax-advantaged 529 plan is a smart way to start the new year.

 “There are some limitations on them, but given that the baby boom generation was probably the least prepared to send their kids to college, anything that the next generation can do to send their kids to college, I say go for it.
 Because we really have undersaved; we have underprepared for the future,” says Levine.